Plinq/big_spoon/README.md

 end
 ```

-Just as above with the believing-in-things-called-love example, both could be re-written as
+And to recap!
+Just as  with the believing-in-things-called-love example, both could be re-written as

 ```
 before_love_on_the_rocks :add_ice, :if => :no_ice?